Benguela Benguela, Angola Travel Guide

 Your visit contributes positively to the local economy and communities.

-Formal community-based tourism initiatives are limited.
+Formal community-tourism projects based on are limited.
 Purchase goods and services directly from local vendors.

 Be aware of child labor issues and avoid any activities that could support it.